Skip to main content

 Next steps

-With the extension loaded, set up the ClickHouse backend to start receiving events:
+With the extension loaded, connect it to a backend to start receiving events:

 Quick start